nuxeo/doc.nuxeo.com-content/src/nuxeo-cloud/start-developing.md

 Remember that any packages using `nuxeoctl` will be removed after a new deployment: Use Config Map instead.
 {{/callout}}

+### Update the Git Repo and SSH Key

+To start making these changes you will need the following:

+- The Github URL for the new repository.
+- The SSH key to access the Git repository (see https://docs.github.com/en/free-pro-team@latest/github/authenticating-to-github/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent)

+*Git Repo*

+In the Openshift project, go to **Builds** > **Pipelines** > click on the default pipeline > **Actions** > **Edit Yaml**

+You will find the current configuration including the Git Repo Name (PROJECT_GIT_REPO), Branch (PROJECT_GIF_REF) and SSH secret (GITHUB_SSH_KEY_NAME)

+Update the value for PROJECT_GIT_REPO to configure the new repository and make sure you have the right branch set.

+*SSH Key*

+In the Openshift project: go to **Resources** > **Secrets** > click on the github-ssh link > click on **Reveal Secret**

+To update the SSH key, it must be converted into a base64 string.
+You can use a tool like https://www.base64encode.org/ to convert the SSH Key into a base64 encoded string.

+In the Openshift project, go to **Resources** > **Secrets** > click on the github-ssh link > **Actions** > **Edit Yaml** > update the value of ssh-privatekey by copy/pasting the new base64 encoded SSH private key to replace the previous key.

+### Build and Deploy an Application with a targeted HotFix

+*LTS 10.10 Builds*

+Customers may want to deploy an application with a targeted hotfix so that they know which hotfix has been applied and is being validated in the application.
+If the latest hotfix version is always acceptable the standard base image “nuxeo:10.10” is acceptable rather than something like “nuxeo:10.10-HF29”.

+The steps to build an image with a specific hotfix version are below:
+- In Openshift, go to **Builds** > select the base-image-build > **Configuration**
+- Click on the Actions button in upper right-hand corner > **Edit**
+- In the base-image-build select **Edit** and choose the correct build image from the image tag dropdown - in this example we will select 10.10-HF28.
+- Hit **Save** then Start Build - this will create the new base image in the project which the customer can then use to run the pipeline.

+Note: The Deployment Environment Variable “Nuxeo_Install_Hotfix” should be set to False

+*LTS 2021 Builds*

+LTS 2021 customers will follow the same steps as a 10.10 except for the image tag selection dropdown will be used to select the correct 2021.x image.

+Some additional items that should be considered when building an LTS 2021 image are below:
+- no package variable is required
+- no templates variable is required
+- no nuxeo.conf included in the build
+- no environment specific config in the deploys
+- all configurations have been pushed into the package

+### Deploying Additional Services

+If additional services like kafka or minio are required please create a Jira support ticket and request the additional service.
+Some example services that are supported include:
+- Kafka
+- Minio
+- SAML Integrations

 ## Troubleshooting

 If something goes wrong with a deployment or the environment: